Framing a Cathedral Ceiling

 The plans for a house I am building call for a great room with a cathedral ceiling.
 The room measures 26 ft. along the eaves walls and 20 ft.
 8 in. across the gable end.
-How can I remove the ceiling joists without the ridge sagging or the walls bowing out?
+How can I remove the ceiling joists without allowing the ridge to sag or the walls to bow out?

 S. A. Macioce, Pittsburgh, PA

-Contributing editor Scott McBride replies: To avoid a sagging ridge or bowed walls in a cathedral-ceiling structure, first you’ve got to understand how a typical roof frame works.
+Contributing editor Scott McBride replies: To avoid these problems in a structure with a cathedral ceiling, it helps to understand how a typical roof frame works.
 A plain flat-ceiling gable is actually a procession of light trusses, usually spaced 16 in. o. c.
 Each truss is composed of two opposing rafters and a ceiling joist.
 The rafters are in compression, pushing outward on the eaves walls, and the ceiling joists are in tension, pulling inward on the eaves walls.

 As a first option in enlarging the ceiling space, you can move the ceiling joists up the rafters, making them collar ties, as shown in the drawing below.
 The portion of each rafter that extends below the collar tie is actually a cantilever; its stiffness transmits the tension action of the collar tie down to the plate, preventing the walls from bowing.
 The farther up the collar tie is moved, the longer the cantilever of the rafter becomes.
 Depending on the stiffness of the rafter stock, a point will be reached where the rafter starts to bend outward below the collar tie.
 This pushes the walls out and allows the ridge to sag.
 As a general rule of thumb, when ceiling joists are moved up to become collar ties, they should be moved up no more than one-third the length of the rafter.